 We briefly chatted and then it was off to the blanket wrap.
 I nicknamed this the cocoon treatment because I was wrapped like a cocoon and then left to relax, and it actually was quite relaxing!
 After about 15 minutes there, I was taken to a room for my hour-long massage.
 My masseuse applied hard pressure and focused on my neck and back just as I had requested.
 After the massage, the treatment had concluded.
 The total treatment was a little under two hours.

 I had booked a room at the Dr. Wilkinson’s Hot Springs Resort hotel because the location was in the heart of Calistoga.
-Given that the hotel has a “historic sign” and the bath house was a bit dated, I was not sure what to expect, but our room was fine and the bed was great.
+Given that the hotel has a “historic sign” and the bath house was a bit dated, I was not sure what to expect.
+I was pleasantly surprised with our room and the bed was great.
 We also had the opportunity to use the indoor jet pool which was a nice, relaxing way to end the day.
 It is open until 10 pm nightly, and per the sign we saw, accommodates 38 people.
 There also are two outdoor pools.
+You can read more reviews on Tripadvisor here.

 We had a relaxing dinner at Evangeline which was a few short blocks from Dr. Wilkinson’s.
 Some folks sitting next to us at the W H Smith Winery recommended it.
 They also mentioned that there is no corkage fee on the first bottle of wine you bring, and it is $15 on each additional bottle.
 We were definitely able to save some money as we purchased a bottle from W H Smith and brought it to the restaurant.